+Vista Gold Corp. and its subsidiaries (collectively, "Vista" or the "Company) operate in the gold mining industry.
 The Company's flagship asset is its 100% owned Mt Todd Gold Project (Mt Todd) in the Northern Territory (NT) Australia.
-The Company recently received authorization for the last major environmental permit and completed an updated PFS for Mt Todd, which confirms the project's robust economics at today's gold price.
+The Company recently received authorization for the last major environmental permit and completed this PS, as amended, for Mt Todd, which confirms the project's robust economics at today's gold price and within the current cost environment.
 With these important milestones complete, Vista is in a position to actively pursue those strategic alternatives that provide the best opportunity to maximize value for the Company.